This page describes how to configure fallback fonts, why they are necessary, and when they get used.

 However, we recommend using a single fallback font, if possible, as shown here:

-If you are using more than one fallback font, add additional lines to the
+If you’re using more than one fallback font, add additional lines to the

 base: font-family: Roboto

 That’s it!
 Now you’re covered.
-If your custom font is missing a glyph, Asciidoctor PDF will look in your fallback font.
+If your custom font is missing a glyph, Asciidoctor PDF will look in your fallback font to find it.
 You don’t need to reference the fallback font anywhere else in your theme file.

-Here’s another example that shows how to use an alternative emoji font (Symbola):
+Here’s another example that shows how to use an alternative emoji font (Symbola) instead of the the built-in one:

 extends: default-with-font-fallbacks font: catalog: merge: true Symbola: /path/to/symbola.ttf fallbacks: [ M+ 1p, Symbola ]